-- Learn how to file clergy taxes correctly and legally.
+- Learn how to prepare clergy taxes correctly and legally.

 - Comply with regulations while maximizing tax deductions.

-- Earn 0.4 CEUs – requires live or online attendance in the first two sessions.
+- Earn 0.4 CEUs – for the first 3 sessions only.

 Sponsors: The Brethren Academy for Ministerial Leadership, the Church of the Brethren Office of Ministry, and Bethany Theological Seminary